DHTMLX/docs-diagram/docs/api/diagram/afterexpand_event.md

 @short: fires after an item has been expanded

 @params:
-- id		string,number		the id of an item which has been expanded
+- `id: string | number` - the id of an item which has been expanded
-- dir       string              optional, the side the children were shown in relation to the parent shape <br>("left" or "right" for <i>type:"topic"</i>, otherwise - undefined)
+- `dir: string` - optional, the side the children were shown in relation to the parent shape <br>("left" or "right" for <i>type:"topic"</i>, otherwise - undefined)

 @example:
 diagram.events.on("afterExpand", function(id, dir) {